 We attend IEP meetings, review student records and place incoming students.

 We can provide trainings to teachers and other staff on a wide variety of student issues and concerns such as bullying prevention, mental health concerns, homelessness, drug and alcohol abuse.

 Exposing children to career options allows them to connect what they learn in school with what adults do in the “real world”.
 Career Day help students see themselves as a contributing part of the community and future workforce.
 This will also help students set goals for themselves.
-Last year 1300 students were exposed to 18 different community careers.
-This year’s Career Days date TBA.
+Last year over 1000 students were exposed to 18 different community careers.
+This year’s Career Days date is to be determined.
 Let us know if you would like to participate!